milnak/scoop-bucket/README.md

 See ~/scoop/apps/scoop/current/lib/autoupdate.ps1 - $versionVariables.

+### insideclipboard.json

+Similar to nirsoft/insideclipboard, but this persists configuration.

 ### jjazzlab.json

 Version is 4.1.0, but download path is "/4.1.0/JJazzLab-4.1.0a-win64-setup.exe".
 Use api.github to get browser_download_url with a regex to match version ("4.1.0") and build ("4.1.0a").